 Overall, only small differences in safety laboratory parameters were observed with canagliflozin 100 and 300 mg relative to placebo.
 At week 26, similar increases in alanine aminotransferase (ALT) and aspartate aminotransferase (AST) were observed with canagliflozin 100 mg (mean percent changes of 10.1 and 5.5%, respectively) and placebo (8.2 and 4.3%, respectively), whereas decreases were seen with canagliflozin 300 mg (–4.4 and –4.3%, respectively).
 Increases in serum magnesium were seen with canagliflozin 100 and 300 mg, whereas no change was observed with placebo (mean percent changes of 9.1, 14.6 and 0.0%, respectively).
 Dose-related increases in serum phosphate were seen with canagliflozin 100 and 300 mg compared with placebo (mean percent changes of 4.9, 9.5 and 1.0%, respectively).
 Canagliflozin 100 and 300 mg were associated with non–dose- related increases in haemoglobin compared with a minimal change with placebo (mean percent changes of 5.3, 3.1 and –0.5%, respectively); corresponding changes in haematocrit were observed (mean percent changes of 6.0, 4.8 and –0.1%, respectively).

 Changes in renal function parameters were observed with both canagliflozin doses compared with placebo.
-Decreases in eGFR from baseline were observed in all treatment groups and were larger in the canagliflozin 100 and 300 mg groups relative to the placebo group: mean percent changes of –9.1, –10.1 and –4.5%, respectively.
+Transient decreases in eGFR from baseline were observed in all treatment groups and were larger in the canagliflozin 100 and 300 mg groups relative to the placebo group: mean percent changes of –9.1, –10.1 and –4.5%, respectively.
 The reductions in eGFR with canagliflozin were largest at week 3 (the first post baseline measurement) and then trended back towards baseline over the 26-week treatment period.
 Increases in BUN were observed with canagliflozin 100 and 300 mg compared with placebo (mean percent changes of 12.1, 12.5 and 4.9%, respectively); these increases also occurred early and then trended towards baseline over the remaining treatment period.
 Canagliflozin 100 and 300 mg were associated with greater decreases in urine ACR compared with placebo, with median percent reductions of –29.9, –20.9 and –7.5%, respectively.
 Progression of albuminuria from baseline to week 26 was examined, with a lower proportion of subjects in the canagliflozin 100 and 300 mg groups progressing relative to those in the placebo group (5.1, 8.3 and 11.8%, respectively).7